yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/feature_selection.md

 ## 5. Regularization

 Regularization can reduce the effective number of features, is a kind of implicit feature selection.
+(It softly restrict the scope of the weight.)

+Typically useful when dimension is very high, hard to reduce it manually (rely on metric) or determine exact dimension we want.

-## Deep Dive SVD (TBD)
+## Deep Dive: SVD (TBD)

 Terminology: "matrix factorization" = "matrix decomposition", i.e. transform a matrix to a product of multiple matrices.
 [Ref: Wiki](https://en.wikipedia.org/wiki/Matrix_decomposition)